Want to breastfeed? It is possible to have lactation without pregnancy. Breastfeeding IS possible!

 Decide how far in advance you want to start the process and if you will be using medications such as domperidone, reglan, birth control, or progesterone and estrogen therapy to induce lactation without pregnancy.
 If you are, then you need to do so under the care of a trained professional and follow their time lines.
+(You can read more about that here.)
 If you want to try without any medications, proceed to step two.

 Begin stimulating the breasts via hand compression, breast massage, stimulating the nipple, or a breast pump.
 Breast pumps can be purchased from most stores that carry other baby supplies, drug stores, hospitals, online, or drug stores.
 Be prepared to purchase a pricier brand as these work much better.
 Gradually increase stimulation time, intensity, and frequency, as you are comfortable.

 Be patient, lactation without pregnancy takes time.
 Some women who have lactated before report that it takes about 3 days to a week to relactate.
+(It usually depends on how long it has been since you stopped nursing.)
 Women who have never produced milk before report an average time of two-weeks to a few months for changes to occur.